GigameshGarages/AeonNet/README.md

 - One of the most popular types of derivative is option.
 - Option is a contract between two parties on trading an asset at a future date.
 - There are two basic types of option: call and put.
-- A call option gives the holder the right (not the obligation) to buy an underlying asset for a specified strike price by an expiration date.
+- A call option gives the holder the right (not the obligation) to buy an underlying asset for a strike price by an expiration date.
-- A put option gives the holder the right (not the obligation) to sell an underlying asset for a specified strike price by an expiration date.
+- A put option gives the holder the right (not the obligation) to sell an underlying asset for a strike price by an expiration date.
-- Options trading is the trading of instruments that gives the right to buy or sell a specific security on a specific date at a specific price.
+- Options trading is the trading of instruments that gives the right to buy or sell a specific security on specific a date at a price.
 - Time value refers to the portion of an option's premium that is attributable to the amount of time remaining until the expiration of the option contract.
 - The premium of any option consists of two components: its intrinsic value and its time value.
 - Time Value is also considered as an extrinsic or instrumental value in the options trading context.